symfony/symfony-docs/quick_tour/the_architecture.rst

         // ...
     }

 That's it!
-The new log message be written to ``var/log/dev.log``.
+The new log message will be written to ``var/log/dev.log``.
 Of course, this can be configured by updating one of the config files added by the recipe.

 Services & Autowiring